cloudera/hue/docs/docs-site/content/_index.md

 Develop
 -------
-How to extend connectors, reuse the API and SQL components or build applications is detailed in the [Developer guide](developer/index.html).
+Find how to reuse the SQL components/Parsers, call the API, extend Hue in the [Developer guide](developer/index.html).

 Releases
 --------